ethanzitting/heroku-craft-site/README.md

 Configure my Heroku Project to use JawsDB, uploade my local mysql database to JawsDB, verify these.

 Heard from Levi:
-Deleted bucketeer plugin
 Upgrading my jawsDB made a duplication, causing the RED in the env var, I need to revisit that in db.php and .env I just removed "RED_" from these two locatiions.

-So I am going to dump my local database for the sakes of backing it up.
+So I am going to dump my local database for the sakes of backing it up:
-`mysqldump -h OLDHOST -u OLDUSER -p OLDDATABASE > backup.sql` This translated to `mysqldump -h 127.0.0.1 -u root -p herokuDB > backup.sql`
+`mysqldump -h OLDHOST -u OLDUSER -p OLDDATABASE > backup.sql`

+This translated to: `mysqldump -h 127.0.0.1 -u root -p herokuDB > backup.sql`

 I now want to upload this backup to my JAWS database.
 `heroku config:get JAWSDB_URL`